-COVID WATCH Summary of Los Angeles County Department of Public Health (LAC DPH) COVID-19 Related Surveillance Updated: 12-16-2022 MMWR Week: 49 Ending on: 12-10-2022 To subscribe to LAC DPH Viral Respiratory Illness Surveillance Updates email "Subscribe" to fluwatch@listserv.ph.lacounty.gov COVID-19 At a Glance Virology Activity Severity 9.4% of specimens tested at Los Angeles sentinel surveillance laboratories in week 49 were positive for In week 49, 7.0% of ED visits were for COVID-19, which is less than in week 48. covidence covide SARS-CoV-2, which is less than in week 48.
-Visits for influenza-like illness accounted for 11.0 % of emergency department visits in week 49, which is more than in week 48.
-Pneumonia, influenza, and COVID-19 accounted for 15% of all deaths registered LAC during week 48 which is more than in week 47.
-Variants Of specimens sequenced in week 47 100% were Omicron.
+COVID WATCH Summary of Los Angeles County Department of Public Health (LAC DPH) COVID-19 Related Surveillance Updated: 2-28-2023 MMWR Week: 7 Ending on: 02-18-2023 To subscribe to LAC DPH Viral Respiratory Illness Surveillance Updates email "Subscribe" to fluwatch@listserv.ph.lacounty.gov COVID-19 At a Glance Virology Activity Severity 6.4% of specimens tested at Los Angeles sentinel surveillance laboratories in week 7 were positive for SARS-CoV-2, which is less than in week 6.
+In week 7, 4.4% of ED visits were for COVID-19, which is less than in week 6.
+Visits for influenza-like illness accounted for 4.5% of emergency department visits in week 7, which is same as in week 6. covidence covide Variants Of specimens sequenced in week 5 100% were Omicron.

-Omicron subvariant BF.7 was 5.9% of sequenced specimens.
-Omicron subvariants BQ.1 and BQ.1.1 were 54.6% of sequenced specimens.
+Omicron subvariant BQ.1.1 was detected in 23% of sequenced specimens.
+Omicron subvariant XBB.1.5 was detected in 45% of sequenced specimens.
 LAC DPH prepares this newsletter to summarize current COVID-19 and respiratory illness surveillance data in Los Angeles County.
 Because the COVID-19 pandemic is evolving rapidly, our methods, systems, and data are being added and revised constantly.
 Weekly surveillance data are preliminary and subject to change.

 Daily counts of cases and deaths are available on the LAC DPH website at http://dashboard.publichealth.lacounty.gov/covid19 surveillance dashboard/.
+The respiratory virus surveillance period starts with MMWR week 40 and runs through week 39 of the following year.
+The 2022-23 season started on Oct 2, 2022.

-^{} See indicator specific sections for associated methods.
+See indicator specific sections for associated methods.